Can You Dry Whites And Colors Together?

 Two main things could cause your laundry debacle: dyes and detergent residue.
 So how do you avoid it?
 Well, here is a tip.

 If your clothing is colorfast, but you’re still worried about getting pink socks, there are some more steps you can take.
-Wash and dry all your dark clothes together and all your light clothes together so that if any of the dark-colored clothes still bleed even when they are colorfast, your white clothes are safe.
+Wash and dry all your dark clothes and light clothes together so that if any dark-colored clothes still bleed even when they are colorfast, your white clothes are safe.

 So, there are two reasons not to dry whites and colors together.
-First, there’s the obvious: if your color clothes get dyed, they’re ruined.
-And second, there’s the less-obvious but still-terrible: your whites might pick up a dingy cast from the dyes in your colored clothes.
-And then they’re ruined too!
+First, there’s the obvious: if your colored clothes get dyed, they’re ruined.
+And second, there’s the less-obvious but still terrible: your whites might pick up a dingy cast from the dyes in your colored clothes.
+And then they’re ruined, too!

 What Happens If You Mix Dark And Light Clothes?

 Color runs may happen if one mixes dark and light clothes when washing or drying.
-However, colorfast clothes may be safe to mix.
+However, mixing colorfast clothes may be safe.

-So you’ve just been given the task of doing laundry, and you’re staring at an overflowing hamper.
-You start sorting through the mess, setting your lights and darks aside, but then you notice a dark shirt mixed in with the light clothes.
+So you’ve just been tasked with doing laundry and staring at an overflowing hamper.
+You start sorting through the mess, setting your lights and darks aside, but then you notice a dark shirt mixed in with light clothes.
 Your first instinct is to put it with the rest of your dark clothes while hoping no one will see it there.
 But what if someone does find out?

 First off, do you have a color-safe bleach?
 If not, there’s a chance your dark clothing will bleed dye onto your lighter clothing.